Glossary of Common Veterinary Conditions: Essential Terms Every Pet Owner Should Know

 Testing should be done to try to determine the cause of the seizures.
 Blood testing, urinalysis, and liver function tests are commonly done.
 An MRI of the brain or a spinal tap may also be needed.

 Intravenous medication can be given by a veterinarian to stop a seizure.
-If the seizures become too frequent, usually any more than every four to six weeks, anti- convulsant medication can be given to try to reduce future seizures.
-Anti-convulsant medicine does not guarantee a pet will never have another seizure, but it tends to make the seizures shorter in duration and less frequent.
-Phenobarbitol is the most common anti-convulsant medicine prescribed.
+If the seizures become too frequent, usually any more than every four to six weeks, anticonvulsant medication can be given to try to reduce future seizures.
+Anticonvulsant medicine does not guarantee a pet will never have another seizure, but it tends to make the seizures shorter in duration and less frequent.
+Phenobarbitol is the most common anticonvulsant medicine prescribed.
 When a dog first starts on this medicine, it will act like it is drunk for the first week or so, until it becomes accustomed to the drug.
 Phenobarbitol is given twice daily, and once it is started, it is usually given for the life of the pet.

-Potassium bromide is the second most common anti-convulsant prescribed.
+Potassium bromide is the second most common anticonvulsant prescribed.
 It is available only at special compounding pharmacies.
 It is usually formulated into a liquid.
 It can be administered to the dog by squirting it onto a piece of bread that is fed to the dog once daily.
-Potassium bromide can be toxic to people, therefore, it is advised to wear gloves when handling this drug.
+Potassium bromide can be toxic to people; therefore, it is advised to wear gloves when handling this drug.

 Vertigo or Old Dog Vestibular Syndrome

-Vertigo is a syndrome in the elderly dog, which can be very frightening to the owners.
+Vertigo is a syndrome in the elderly dog that can be very frightening to the owners.
 The dog is suddenly afflicted with a balance problem, usually staggering, but occasionally unable to stand, and more rarely actually rolling over and over.
 There is a tilting of the head to one side and nystagmus, a rhythmic flicking movement of the eyes.
-Nausea and vomiting may also in present.
+Nausea and vomiting may also be present.
 It is not due to a stroke, as most people assume.
-It is thought to be due to an abnormal flow of fluid in the semi-circular canals of the inner ear.
+It is thought to be due to an abnormal flow of fluid in the semicircular canals of the inner ear.
 It is more common in older medium to large breeds of dogs.
 It is rarely seen in cats.
 Although the symptoms are alarming and often incapacitating to the dog, the prognosis is good.
-Improvement of clinical signs usually starts within 48-72 hours and most patients are normal within two to three weeks, even with no treatment.
+Improvement of clinical signs usually starts within 48-72 hours, and most patients are normal within two to three weeks, even with no treatment.
 A mild head tilt may persist.
 Veterinarians should be consulted as the symptoms can also be caused by ear infections, foreign bodies in the ear, or tumors.
 The vestibular system may need treatment, with motion sickness drugs, or intravenous fluids if the nausea is severe or the dog is unable to eat or drink for a few days.

 Obesity